 Join Couchsurfing to see Sharyn's full profile.
 It's free!View Full Profile

 I have a good and simple life in Mexico with my two dogs.
 I worked (and went to school) all my life from age 16 until I retired at 59.
-Now I try to pick up skills in creative ways, painting, drawing and making my house pretty.
+Now I try to pick up skills in creative ways.
 I love to visit galleries and museums when I travel, and flea markets and thrift stores and antique markets are my favorites.
 I love nature, but when I travel, I usually stay in cities so I can walk for hours and see many things and sit in outdoor cafes to read, eat, and maybe meet people who live locally, and other travelers.
-I have finally traveled as a CS member looking for a 'couch', and I LOVED the experience as much as I've loved the travelers I have hosted!
+I have finally traveled as a CS member looking for a 'couch', and I LOVED that experience as much as I've loved the travelers I have hosted.
 I look forward to continuing meeting people who would welcome me into their lives for a few days by hosting me in my travels, and by honoring me by letting me host them in my home in Mexico.

 I have a son and daughter who I am very proud of, as they are wonderful loving, intelligent people, and two bright and adorable grandchildren.

 Here at home in San Miguel de Allende, I paint, go to cultural events, enjoy my friends and my home.
-I have a steady stream of friends, family and new people from CS and from rentals who come here.
+I have a steady stream of friends, family and new people from CS and from my rental properties.

 Freedom is high on my list of important human conditions.
 Adventure, curiosity, kindness, empathy, compassion, good purposeful intentions, honor, and honesty are some of the qualities I like in myself and others.